Meet Our Current Fall Teachers

 Gina Henry created Go Global, Inc. to empower people to travel as much as they want.
 She has been taking about ten free vacations per year over the past quarter-century.
 Check out www.goglobalinc.com for more info.

 Rebecca Hoenig has been an artist and art teacher for several decades.
 She is particularly inspired by nature and begins most of her work with drawing and observation from life.
-Rebecca loves to share her experience and enthusiasm for collage and to help students tap into their creativity.

 Allison Houghton is an educator and author on a variety of organic gardening topics.
 She has served as the education director for the MA chapter of the Northeast Organic Farming Association (NOFA/Mass) and as assistant grower for The Food Project farm in Lincoln, MA, and as the director of horticulture at Green City Growers building hundreds of food-producing gardens in the Greater Boston area.

-Linda Kish obtained her MS from Temple School of Pharmacy and is a Reiki Level II practioner.
+Linda Kish obtained her MS from Temple School of Pharmacy and is a Reiki Level II practitioner.
 For over fifteen years Linda has led and taught various yoga classes including vinyasa, Hatha, restorative and chair yoga.
 She is a registered Yoga Alliance instructor (200 plus hours) and for over twelve years has also been a helpline volunteer for Living Beyond Breast Cancer.

 Lisa Klauder has been a fitness instructor for more than thirty years.
 She has taught corporate and public classes including kids and senior fitness classes.
 Lisa has a certification in Group Exercise from the Aerobics and Fitness Association of America (AFAA).